umd-bioi607/s2024/materials.md

 - [Molecular Biology: Principles of Genome Function 2nd Edition](https://www.amazon.com/Molecular-Biology-Principles-Genome-Function/dp/0198705972/) (Craig,  Green, Greider, Storz, Wolberger, Cohen-Fix, 2014)
 - [Molecular Biology](http://www.amazon.com/Molecular-Biology-Second-Edition-David/dp/0123785944) (Clark and Pazdernik 2012)

-**Expectations**: Since this is a computational biology course, you will be expected to become familiar with the relevant biology — it is an important and inextricable part of the material, and the underlying biology provides motivation for the computational problems we will tackle.
+**Expectations**: Since this is a course on data structures and algorithms for bioinformatics, you will be expected to become familiar with the relevant biology — it is an important and inextricable part of the material, and the underlying biology provides motivation for the computational problems we will tackle.
 However, our focus will be on the computational aspects of bioinformatics and genomics.

 ## Course Objectives